ajamolebalikis/Mental_Health_Report/README.md

 The analysis conducted revealed the following insights:
 - *Prevalence*: Uganda recorded the highest depressive disorder rate (5.7%), while Brunei had the lowest (2.5%).
 Anxiety is the most common disorder globally (4%), with stable or slightly increasing trends, depression from 3.4% in 1990 to 3.8% in 2019.
 - *Burden*: Depression accounts for 46% of mental DALYs, with sub-Saharan Africa showing high schizophrenia DALYs despite low reported prevalence (possible underreporting).
-- *Treatment Gaps*: Nigeria (94% untreated anxiety) and China (90%) exhibit the largest gaps; the USA leads with 29% potentially adequate treatment.
+- *Treatment Gaps*: Lebanon (92% untreated anxiety), Iraq (89%), Nigeria (88.6%) and lower-middle-income-countries exhibit the largest gaps; the USA leads with 29% potentially adequate treatment.
 - *Data Coverage*: Global adult coverage is 55% for major depression and 50% for anxiety; dysthymia (25%) and eating disorders (30%) are underrepresented, with high-income regions North America better studied than sub-Saharan Africa (20–30%).
 - *Depressive Symptoms (US)*: “Several days” (30%) is most common; “nearly every day” (5%) is least prevalent.
 - *Mismatches*: Sub-Saharan Africa and the Middle East show high DALYs but low treatment coverage like 85% untreated anxiety.